Note: Skill test requirements for the LAPL and PPL are identical

 ii. approach to stall descending turn with bank angle 20°, approach configuration;

-iii. approach to stall in landing configuration.h) Descending:
+iii. approach to stall in landing configuration.

 i. with and without power;